VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/ConvertAnimationFromUnityAsset.en.md

 ![ConvertAnimationFromUnityAsset](img/ConvertAnimationFromUnityAsset_12.jpg)

-Select `Export Field` from VketCloudSDK with the object with the Animation component attached (in the figure showing the placed model, it's Balloon_Ghost_v2 1) selected.
+Select `Export Field` from Vket Cloud SDK with the object with the Animation component attached (in the figure showing the placed model, it's Balloon_Ghost_v2 1) selected.
 When saving the .heo, it's recommended to create a new folder and save it inside, as multiple assets will be created.

 ![ConvertAnimationFromUnityAsset](img/ConvertAnimationFromUnityAsset_13.jpg)